drshahizan/HPDP/2526/assignment/A2/bdm/kak ros/big_data.md

 ```

 **Explanation**:
-When working with large datasets, it's often unnecessary to load all available columns into memory.
-By selecting only the relevant columns required for the task, memory usage and load time can be significantly reduced.
+Instead of loading all 28 columns from the dataset, only 6 relevant columns required for analysis are selected using the `usecols` parameter in Pandas.

 **Implementation Summary**:

+* `FL_DATE`, `OP_CARRIER`, `ORIGIN`, `DEST`, `DEP_DELAY`, `ARR_DELAY` *

-Only these columns were loaded from the CSV:
+Only these columns were loaded from the CSV because they are directly relevant to:

-* `danceability`, `energy`, `loudness`, `speechiness`,
-  `acousticness`, `instrumentalness`, `liveness`,
-  `valence`, `tempo`, `duration_ms`
+- Flight frequency analysis
+- Delay calculations
+- Route-based insights

 **Output Summary**:
 ### Task 3.2 : Chunking